avi-jit/avi-jit.github.io/work.md

 ### Moleskine
 The Moleskine Smart Writing Assistant is a digital pen product that flawlessly converts handwriting to text and images, without any sort of obstructive interference with your intuitive outflow of thoughts.
 Here is a [cool video](https://www.youtube.com/watch?v=e-bdmV43roQ) showing how it works.
 Trust me I've been looking for such a solution for a few years now and no other product even comes close.
 I bought it (for a not-so-modest $220) the moment I saw it in action!

-I'm currently exploring ways to integrate such technology into a more AI-enabled note-taking system, and also to expand its capabilties of digitizing stuff.
+I was previously exploring ways to integrate such technology into a more AI-enabled note-taking system, and also to expand its capabilties of digitizing stuff.
 For instance, imagine sketching mind-maps on your notebook and being able to edit it later on a Slideshow!

 P.S. for those interested in alternatives, do check out: [Leuchtturm](https://www.youtube.com/watch?v=IXiZgVaRkSM), [Livescribe](https://www.livescribe.com/en-us/), [Iskn](https://www.iskn.co/) slate with magnet ring, and [Whitelines](https://www.whitelinespaper.com/).
+Here's a [presentation](https://docs.google.com/presentation/d/1WJBKQ1_ocZ9Wg_HViBDJmv0MPjXiqZRxy4xXx4Jtjhw/edit?usp=sharing) I designed for Flipkart, on the same.

 ## Access ideas:
 ### Opinion Summarization